Ignacio Gómez: Reporting

 In the late 1980s, Gómez continued Cano's mission of aggressively investigating Pablo Escobar's connections with the Colombian government, at one point publishing a list of properties in Medellín that the drug lord secretly owned.
 He also expanded his reporting into coverage of the conflict with far-right paramilitary groups, such as Carlos Castaño's Peasant Self-Defense Forces of Córdoba and Urabá (ACCU).
 In September 1988, he was forced to flee the country after a firebombing of El Espectadors offices believed to be a retaliation for his reporting, but he returned nine months later.
 In 1989 alone, he reported on 36 separate massacres.

 In 1996, Gómez co-founded La Fundación para la Libertad de Prensa (English: "The Foundation for Press Freedom"; abbreviated "FLIP"), a non-profit organization to protect threatened journalists.
 He also served as the group's executive director until 2001.

 Gómez is best known for his coverage of the Mapiripán massacre, a "five-day killing spree" in July 1997 in which Colombian Army officers colluded with the United Self-Defense Forces of Colombia (AUC) to kill at least 49 people in the village of Mapiripán suspected of being guerrilla sympathizers.
 The killers used machetes and chainsaws, dismembering the corpses and throwing the pieces into the river.
 When Gómez broke the story of the Army's involvement in February 2000, he received 56 threats in the next two months.
 On 24 May, a group of men attempted to abduct Gómez as he was entering a taxi in Bogota, but he escaped.
 The next day, Gómez's colleague Jineth Bedoya was kidnapped, tortured, and raped; her kidnappers told her that they "planned to cut Gómez into tiny pieces".
 Amnesty International also issued a statement of concern for his safety, describing his case as "a clear example of the campaign of terror Colombian journalists are increasingly subjected to".

-On 1 June 2000, Gómez left the country, moving to Massachusetts, US, where he served for a year as a Nieman Fellow at Harvard University.
+On 1 June 2000, Gómez left the country, moving to the U.S. state of Massachusetts, where he served for a year as a Nieman Fellow at Harvard University.
 He returned to Colombia in late 2001, becoming the Director of Investigations for the television news show Noticias Uno.
 After a report on links between presidential candidate Álvaro Uribe Vélez (who became President of Colombia later in the year) and the Medellín Cartel, Gómez was once again the target of death threats, along with news director Daniel Coronell and Coronell's three-year-old daughter, prompting Reporters Without Borders to issue of a statement of protest on their behalf.

 On 24 May 2011, burglars tried to force their way into Gómez's home for the seventh time in ten years; noting the "sophisticated equipment" of the burglars, he attributed the attempted break-in to agents of Colombia's Administrative Department of Security.

+In 2024, he was appointed director of the Noticias Uno newscast, replacing Cecilia Orozco Tascón.